JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow: Results

-The direction of propagation of the outflow material is not strictly along the horizontal axis.
-Instead, the blue shifted region is observed to move north-west consistent with the direction seen in other ionized emission lines.
-This type of morphology is not apparent in the broadband images or in the H$_{2}$ emission maps, suggesting that the molecular and ionized emission are tracing different layers of the outflow.
-The average velocity in the blue and red shifted region is about $-24\pm8$\,\kms and $28\pm11$\,\kms, respectively.
-The red shifted region appears uniformly distributed without any significant velocity gradient along the flow.
-In contrast, the blue shifted region shows a sharp increase in velocity with distance from the protostar, consistent with the flow structure observed in the channel maps (Fig.~\ref{fig5}).
-Additionally, a vertical velocity gradient is evident in the blue shifted region, suggesting the presence of emission from multiple layers.
-The lower blue shifted velocities at the outer edges likely trace the outflow cavity wall, whereas the central brighter blue shifted feature appears to originate from shock-heated gas.
+The \NeII\ outflow material does not propagate strictly along the horizontal axis.
+Instead, the blueshifted region is observed to move northwest, consistent with the direction seen in other ionized emission lines.
+This type of morphology is apparent neither in the broadband images nor in the H$_{2}$ emission maps, suggesting that the molecular and ionized emission trace different layers of the outflow.
+The average velocity in the blue- and redshifted region is about $-24\pm8$\,\kms and $28\pm11$\,\kms, respectively.
+The redshifted region appears uniformly distributed without any significant velocity gradient along the flow.
+In contrast, the blueshifted region shows a sharp increase in velocity with distance from the protostar, consistent with the flow structure observed in the channel maps (Fig.~\ref{fig5}).
+Additionally, a vertical velocity gradient is evident in the blueshifted region, suggesting the presence of emission from multiple layers.
+The lower blueshifted velocities at the outer edges likely trace the outflow cavity wall, whereas the central brighter blueshifted feature appears to originate from shock-heated gas.

-The most interesting feature of the velocity map is the distribution of red shifted and blue shifted velocities, which appear associated with the eastern and western regions, respectively.
-This completely contrasts few earlier studies \citep{hoger98, tobin08}, which suggested that the eastern side is blueshifted and the western side is redshifted. \citet{yildiz15} conducted $^{12}$CO observations in the 3-2 and 6-5 transitions and reported that the $^{12}$CO(3-2) maps predominantly showed blue shifted velocities on the eastern side.
-However, in the $^{12}$CO(6-5) transition, they observed the opposite, the western side being blue shifted.
-This mixed velocity distribution was attributed to the large opening angle of the outflow and its orientation nearly in the plane-of-sky.
+The most interesting feature of the velocity map is the distribution of the redshifted and blueshifted velocities, which appear associated with the eastern and western regions, respectively.
+This completely contrasts a few earlier studies \citep{hoger98, tobin08}, which suggested that the eastern side is blueshifted and the western side is redshifted. \citet{yildiz15} conducted $^{12}$CO observations in the 3-2 and 6-5 transitions and reported that the $^{12}$CO(3-2) maps predominantly showed blueshifted velocities in the eastern side.
+However, in the $^{12}$CO(6-5) transition, they observed the opposite: blueshifted velocities on the western side.
+This mixed velocity distribution was attributed to the large opening angle of the outflow and its orientation nearly in the plane of sky.